ayaka-usui/qgan_subspace/README.md

 3. **Running**:

     - The only file you need to edit, for changing experiments, is `src/config.py`.
+        *(This file is the one with documentation regarding the different QGANs you can run)*
     - Then, after the configuration has been set, execute `src/main.py`:

         ```bash